 General.
 On February 23, 2012, one of ILFC's indirect, wholly-owned subsidiaries that had been designated as non-restricted under ILFC's indentures entered into a secured term loan agreement in the amount of \$900 million.
 On April 5, 2013, ILFC amended this secured term loan and simultaneously prepaid \$150 million of the outstanding principal amount.
 In connection with the partial prepayment of this secured term loan, ILFC recognized losses aggregating approximately \$2.9 million from the write-off of unamortized deferred financing costs.
 The obligations of the subsidiary borrower are guaranteed on an unsecured basis by AerCap Trust, AerCap U.S. Global Aviation LLC, AerCap, AerCap Aviation Solutions B.V., AerCap Ireland Limited, AerCap Ireland Capital Limited, and ILFC and on a secured basis by certain wholly-owned subsidiaries of the subsidiary borrower.
 The loan requires a loan-to-value ratio of no more than 63%.
 If the subsidiary borrower does not maintain compliance with the maximum loan-to-value ratio, it will be required to prepay a portion of the outstanding loan, deposit an amount in the cash collateral account or transfer additional aircraft to SPEs, subject to certain concentration criteria, so that the ratio is equal to or less than the maximum loan-to-value ratio.
 The principal of the loan is payable in full at maturity with no scheduled amortization.
 We can voluntarily prepay the loan at any time.
-The loan contains customary covenants and events of default, including covenants that limit the ability of the subsidiary borrower and its subsidiaries to incur additional indebtedness and create liens, and covenants that limit the ability of their assets and enter into transactions with affiliates.
+The loan contains customary covenants and events of default, including covenants that limit the ability of the subsidiary borrower and its subsidiaries to incur additional indebtedness and create liens, and covenants that limit the ability of the subsidiary borrower and its subsidiaries to consolidate, merge or dispose of all or substantially all of their assets and enter into transactions with affiliates.